alexandrebarachant/muse-lsl/README.md

 The recording will continue, until it is stopped by pressing `CTRL` `+` `C`.

-All recordings are saved in the directory `recordings`.
+All recordings are saved in the specified directory.
-Every time when running the `run_experiment` script a new subdirectory with the current timestamp is created.
+If no `trial-id` is provided, the current timestamp is used instead to create a new subdirectory, in which all data is stored.
-This direcrory contains the recorded markers, which are stored in `markers.csv` and a subdirectory for each participant.
+This directory contains the recorded markers, which are stored in `markers.csv` and a subdirectory for each participant.

 Each participant directory contains the following files: